wahasa/Kali-Nethunter/Kali/README.md

 * Stop VNC Server

-on kali, run this command to stop
+In kali, run this command to stop
 ```
 vnc-stop
 ```